-- Elsewhere in Alaska: please contact Bird TLC in Anchorage or the Juneau Raptor Center. (see numbers above)
+- Elsewhere in Alaska: please contact Bird TLC in Anchorage (see numbers above).

 Birds can also be brought to the two emergency vet clinics in Anchorage that are open 24/7 year-round: Pet Emergency at Lake Otis & Dowling (2320 East Dowling) and Midnight Sun Animal Hospital on Tudor near Lake Otis (2545 East Tudor).
 Under 50 CFR, Part 21.12, licensed veterinarians may care for and stabilize a bird under that same authority in order to get it to a rehab center within 48 hours.

 If you observe a seabird die-off event, or encounter a sick or dead wild bird(s) and the cause is NOT immediately apparent:

 Please call the Alaska Sick or Dead Bird Hotline at (866) 527-3358.
 Before calling, please note the location (GPS coordinates are best), species of bird (if known) and the date/time found.
 For your safety, do not handle any sick birds or bird that are found dead.

 Highly pathogenic avian influenza (HPAI) viruses can affect the health of humans, domestic animals, and wildlife.
 Globally, HPAI outbreaks have increased rapidly in both domestic poultry and wild birds.
 Recently, HPAI has been confirmed in both domestic and wild birds in Canada and the United States.
 The strain of HPAI now present in North America has caused illness and death in waterfowl, shorebirds, gulls, and birds of prey.
 The Center for Disease Control believes that the public health risk from HPAI in North America is low.
 Alaska hunters should still exercise caution while hunting and eating migratory birds by following these steps to reduce infection risk: